sneshyba/IORs/readme.txt

 1. (matlab) For a quick-and-dirty list of phase function moments, you can run ssp2pmom.m.
 But ssp2pmom.m is not stable for large moments, but it may be useful for later comparisons.

 2. (python) Run ssp2pmom.ipynb.
 The result is a netcdf file.
-However, ssp2pmom.ipynb invokes an octave kernel to read the ssp files, and a fortran kernel (code written by Sally McFarlane to compute phase function moments).
+However, ssp2pmom.ipynb invokes a fortran kernel (code written by Sally McFarlane to compute phase function moments).
 That all takes a bit of work to install.

+There's also a quality-control python code, called pmomQC.ipynb, that compares the quick-and-dirty matlab result with the python/fortran results.

+Some useful git commands:
+git status
+git diff --stat origin/master..HEAD  (this tells you if anything is committed, but not yet pushed) git reset --hard HEAD^  (this rolls back one commit and whatever was added)